tundish/blathnaid/blathnaid/book/chapters.rst

     to it thereafter.

     And likewise the great Swindlers of our time.
-    They wrap themselves in honours and titles beneath which they hope to cloak against our understanding.
+    They wrap themselves in titles and honours beneath which they hope to cloak against our understanding.

-    When with dismay we do discover them, what a spot they are in!
+    When with dismay we do discover them, what a spot they will be in!
-    Their efforts to elude us comprise the detriment of our own true history, our present safety, and our future opportunity.
+    What they continually do to elude us is a calamity to our own true history, our present safety, and our future opportunity.

 So it's Ingomer